vefunder/protocol-research-review/articles/axelar_network/axelar_network.md

 This chart displays block production trends on the Axelar Network over the past 30 days.
 The blue bars represent the number of blocks generated per hour.
 The network has maintained a stable block production rate of approximately 600 blocks per hour.
 A decrease in this rate may indicate network congestion.
 The purple line shows the maximum time it took to produce a block in a given hour, which varied between 6 and 22 seconds during the observed period.
 The green line represents the average block production time, which remained stable at 6 seconds, in line with the protocol specifications.

-Based on the stable block production rate and relatively consistent average block production time between the observed period, it appears that the consensus on the Axelar Network is stable and operating within the expected parameters.
+Based on the stable block production rate and relatively consistent average block production time during the observed period, it appears that the consensus on the Axelar Network is stable and operating within the expected parameters.

 ### Collusion Threshold

 The collusion threshold is a key security feature of the Axelar Network that helps to prevent validators from colluding and compromising the integrity of the network.
-The threshold is determined by the number of validators required to sign off on a block and is set at two-thirds of the total number of validators weighted by stake.
+The threshold is determined by the number of validators required to sign off on a block and is set at two-thirds of the total number of validators weighted by the stake.

 As of [September 2022 with Meave Upgrade](https://axelar.network/blog/axelar-implements-quadratic-voting-with-maeve-upgrade), the Axelar Network has introduced [quadratic voting](https://vitalik.ca/general/2019/12/07/quadratic.html), which further enhances the security and decentralization of the network.
-Currently, the network is secured by 70 active validators and the collusion threshold is set at 2/3 of validators quadratically weighted by stake.
-At the time of writing, a successful collusion would require 35 validators to collude to gain a supermajority (see [cumulative share % - quadratic](https://axelarscan.io/validators) here for current threshold).
-The metrics presented should be evaluated in context of this.
+Currently, the network is secured by 70 active validators and the collusion threshold is set at 2/3 of validators quadratically weighted by the stake.
+At the time of writing, a successful collusion would require 35 validators to collude to gain a supermajority (see [cumulative share % - quadratic](https://axelarscan.io/validators) here for the current threshold).
+Given this context, it is crucial to evaluate the presented metrics with these factors in mind.

 ### Validator Nodes